spacetelescope/drizzlepac/doc/source/singlevisit.rst

   * a segmentation-based source catalog for the F555W product
   * a point-source catalog for the F814W product
   * a segmentation-based source catalog for the F814W product
+  * a point-source catalog for the total product
+  * a segmentation-based catalog for the total product

 The function ``haputils.poller_utils.interpret_obset_input`` serves as the sole interface for this interpretation.
 A basic tree gets defined (as a dictionary of dictionaries)